impossiblepjm/impossiblepjm.github.io/_posts/read_sf_qc/2019-09-02-sf-qc-02-typeclasses.md

 > One of the ways in which Coq's typeclasses differ most from Haskell's is the lack, in Coq, of an automatic check for "overlapping instances."

-在 Haskell 中一大 use case 是可以做类似 C++ 的 partial specification（偏特化）
+�?Haskell 中一�?use case 是可以做类似 C++ �?partial specification（偏特化�?

 - Check out [this](https://kseo.github.io/posts/2017-02-05-avoid-overlapping-instances-with-closed-type-families.html) on the pros and cons of overlapping instances in Haskell
 - Check out [this] (https://www.ibm.com/developerworks/community/blogs/12bb75c9-dfec-42f5-8b55-b669cc56ad76/entry/c__e6_a8_a1_e6_9d_bf__e7_a9_b6_e7_ab_9f_e4_bb_80_e4_b9_88_e6_98_af_e7_89_b9_e5_8c_96?lang=en) on template partial specification in C++